Department of Agriculture

 Since the level of Fumonisin exceeds the maximum level allowed by the FDA, the claim will not be completed until all such production is sold, fed, utilized in any other manner, or destroyed.

 If you choose to destroy all such production in an acceptable manner, the claim will be completed using zero PTC in accordance with procedure.
-If you choose not to destroy all such production in an acceptable manner, the claim will be completed in accordance with Section C(3) of the Quality Adjustment procedures in the Special Provisions.
-Such production will not be quality adjusted for any quality deficiencies in section C of the Special Provisions.
+If you choose not to destroy all such production in an acceptable manner, the claim will be completed in accordance with Section C(3) of the Quality Adjustment procedures in the SP.
+Such production will not be quality adjusted for any quality deficiencies in section C of the SP.

 This fact sheet gives only a general overview of the crop insurance program and is not a complete policy.
 For further information and an evaluation of your risk management needs, contact a crop insurance agent